-- Verbal No student shall direct to another student words or phrases which are considered to be slanderous, degrading in nature, obscene, or profane. - b.
+- a.
+Verbal No student shall direct to another student words or phrases which are considered to be slanderous, degrading in nature, obscene, or profane. - b.
 Physical Harassment No student shall physically harass another student.
+Actions such as pushing, shoving, unwanted touching, or any kind of physical intimidation shall be construed as physical harassment.

+For reporting harassment, please see the contact information below:

+- Complaint Coordinator- Assistant Superintendent - You can file an anonymous report at www.safeschoolhelpline.com/ or call 844-SaferOH (844-723-3764)

-Actions such as pushing, shoving, unwanted touching, or any kind of physical intimidation shall be construed as physical harassment. - 4.
-Cyber-Bullying (20-100 points): Cyber-bullying is using the Internet or other mobile devices to send or post harmful or cruel text or images to bully others.
+4. Cyber-Bullying (20-100 points): Cyber-bullying is using the Internet or other mobile devices to send or post harmful or cruel text or images to bully others.
 Cyber-bullying can occur on school premises or can take place off of school premises.
-Cyber-bullying will be dealt with according to the situation and circumstances in which they may occur. - A. On campus: If cyber-bullying is found to originate on the school campus, the situation will be investigated and treated accordingly. - B. Off campus: If cyber-bullying is reported to be occurring off school campus, the following guidelines will be followed. - Parents of the victims and cyber-bullies will be notified with the information that has been presented or discovered. - 2.
-If the cyber-bullying involves threats or other inappropriate behavior, the parents will be encouraged to notify the police. - If the threat indicates an action relating to school grounds, the threat will be treated according to the student code of conduct. - 4.
-Police will be notified if there is a threat of violence, extortion, obscene messages, stalking, hate crimes, or child pornography. - Any student who is found to have issued a false report may be disciplined under the code of conduct as well for a disruption. - 5.
-Tobacco Possession or Use (20-60 points): In accordance with Circleville City School board policy as being 100% tobacco free, students are not permitted to possess or use any form of tobacco or tobacco paraphernalia including lighters, matches, rolling papers, etc...anywhere on school property at any time or at any school function.
-This includes ecigarettes.
-Tobacco Assessments will be recommended. - Community service may be offered in lieu of, or in addition to, any of these offenses. - 6.
-Sexual harassment (20-60 points): The Circleville City School Board Policy prohibits sexual harassment among employees and/or students or to its employees and/or students.
+Cyber-bullyingwill be dealt with according to the situation and circumstances in which they may occur.
+Refer to the "Bullying" section of the handbook for reporting procedures.

+A. On campus: If cyber-bullying is found to originate on the school campus, the situation will be investigated and treated accordingly.

+B. Off campus: If cyber-bullying is reported to beoccurring off school campus, the following guidelines will be followed.

+Parents of the victims and cyber-bullies will be notified with the information that has been presented or discovered.

+If the cyber-bullying involves threats or other inappropriate behavior, the parents will be encouraged to notify the police.

+If the threat indicates an action relating to school grounds, the threat will be treated according to the student code of conduct.

+Police will be notified if there is a threat of violence, extortion, obscene messages, stalking, hate crimes, or child pornography.

+Any student who is found to have issued a false report may be disciplined under the code of conduct as well for a disruption.

+5. Tobacco Possession or Use (20-60 points): In accordance with Circleville City School board policy as being 100% tobacco free, students are not permitted to possess or use any form of tobacco or tobacco paraphernalia including lighters, matches, rolling papers, etc...anywhere on school property at any time or at any school function.
+This includes e-cigarettes, vaporizers/vapes, and the various cartridges associated with them which come in many forms such as: look-alike computer flash drives, ink pens, and others..
+Any of these items that are confiscated may be subject to testing for THC by school administration.
+Tobacco Assessments will be recommended.

+Community service may be offered in lieu of, or in addition to, any of these offenses.

+6. Sexual harassment (20-60 points): The Circleville City School Board Policy prohibits sexual harassment among employees and/or students or to its employees and/or students.
 The administration fully supports the school board policy and will take action to prevent sexual harassment in any form.
-Any incident of sexual harassment should be reported to the high school principal immediately. - 1.
-Verbal The making of written or oral sexual innuendoes, suggestive comments, and jokes of a sexual nature, sexual
+Any incident of sexual harassment should be reported to the high school principal immediately.

+Verbal - The making of written or oral sexual innuendoes, suggestive comments, and jokes of a sexual nature, sexual propositions, or threats to a fellow student, staff member, or other person associated with the district.

-- propositions, or threats to a fellow student, staff member, or other person associated with the district. - 2.
-Nonverbal Causing the placement of sexually suggestive objects, pictures, or graphic commentaries in the school environment or the making of sexually suggestive or insulting gestures, sounds, leering, whistling, and the like to a fellow student, staff member, or other person associated with the district. - 3.
-Physical contact Threatening or causing unwanted touching, contact, or attempts at the same, including patting, pinching, or pushing the body upon a fellow student, staff member, or other person associated with the district.
+Nonverbal - Causing the placement of sexually suggestive objects, pictures, or graphic commentaries in the school environment or the making of sexually suggestive or insulting gestures, sounds, leering, whistling, and the like to a fellow student, staff member, or other person associated with the district.

+Physical contact - Threatening or causing unwanted touching, contact, or attempts at the same, including patting, pinching, or pushing the body upon a fellow student, staff member, or other person associated with the district.